-What should I do if I’m being investigated for dui because of prescriptions or drugs?
+What should I do if I being investigated for DUI because of prescriptions or drugs?

-So let’s assume that at some point during this interaction the officer asks you if you’ve taken any medications that might be causing impairment.
+So let’s assume that during this interaction, the officer asks you if you’ve taken any medications that might be causing impairment.
 What should you say?
-In order to prove a DUI case involving a chemical or controlled substance the government must identify the exact substances that are causing your impairment.
-This means that in order to prove their case against you they need some evidence of what you took.
-If you tell the officer that you took your Lortab or Percocet before driving the government now has evidence of exactly what controlled substance is affecting you.
-If your answer to the police officer’s question isn’t “nothing, because I’m not impaired,” you may want to think about using your right to remain silent (see my blog post on the issue).
+To prove a DUI case involving a chemical or controlled substance, the government must identify the exact substances causing your impairment.
+This means that to prove their case against you, they need some evidence of what you took.
+If you tell the officer that you took your Lortab or Percocet before driving, the government now has evidence of exactly what controlled substance is affecting you.
+If your answer to the police officer’s question isn’t “nothing, because I’m not impaired,” you may want to consider using your right to remain silent (see my blog post on the issue).

-The traffic stop didn’t go your way and now you find yourself at the jail.
-If there is no suspicion of alcohol at play then the officer is going to ask you to provide a urine sample so they can test it for chemical or controlled substances.
-Just like a breath test, when you get your Florida driver’s license you are agreeing to provide a urine sample if there is a legal reason to ask for it.
+The traffic stop didn’t go your way, and now you are in jail.
+If there is no suspicion of alcohol at play, then the officer will ask you to provide a urine sample so they can test it for chemical or controlled substances.
+Just like a breath test, when you get your Florida driver’s license, you agree to provide a urine sample if there is a legal reason to ask for it.
 This is also known as “implied consent.”
-If you decide not to provide a urine sample you need to know that your driver’s license will be suspended for 12 months if you have never refused a test before, or 18 months if you have previously refused.
-Also, if you have refused before, this time it will actually be a misdemeanor crime.
-Ultimately, what you choose to do is going to involve a balancing between losing your license or giving the government the best evidence they need to convict you for a DUI involving chemical or controlled substances.
+If you decide not to provide a urine sample, you need to know that your driver’s license will be suspended for 12 months if you have never refused a test before or 18 months if you have previously refused.
+Also, if you have refused before, this time, it will be a new misdemeanor crime.
+Ultimately, what you choose to do will involve balancing between losing your license or giving the government the best evidence to convict you for a DUI involving chemical or controlled substances.

-These are just a few things to consider with dealing with a DUI and prescription medications.
-If you have any more questions Contact me and we’ll discuss it in detail…
+These are just a few things to consider when dealing with a DUI and prescription medications.
+If you have more questions, contact me, and we’ll discuss them in detail.